-Desired Outcomes, Objective Indicators and Monitoring and risk after mitigation Desired Outcomes Objective Indicators Monitoring Responsibility and Management Risk with mitigation (High, Medium or Low) Minimal, (if any), compaction of soft sediments where applicable Minimal disturbance of soils along cut lines No contaminati on of soils Maintain inventory on length of wet/dry patches encountered along the survey routes Zero spillage of oils/chemicals .
-Incidents of spillage type and amount recorded and geo- referenced Continuous during survey Continuous during survey, Onetime assessment and site selection All incidents to be reported immediately to the Seismic QC Representative Seismic contractor will be responsible for the day-to- day monitoring and management, and will report to the Tullow Seismic Field Acquisition supervisor and the Tullow EHS Manager on a daily and weekly basis, or immediately in case of an incident occurring.
-Low
+Desired Outco Desired Outcomes, Objective Indicators and Monitoring and risk after mitigation Desired Outcomes Objective Indicators Monitoring Responsibility and Management Risk with mitigation (High, Medium or Low) where applicable Minimal disturbance of soils along cut lines No contaminatio n of soils encountered along the survey routes Zero spillage of oils/chemicals Incidents of spillage type and amount recorded and georeferenced survey, Onetime assessment and site selection All incidents to be reported immediately to the Seismic QC Representati ve will report to the Tullow Oil Seismic Field Acquisition Supervisor and the Tullow EHS Manager on a daily and weekly basis, or immediately in case of an incident occurring.

-10.9.3 AIR QUALITY
+10.9.3.
+AIR QUALITY